-Generally, the HRPP emergency response committee will consider the following strategies:
+Generally, in coordination with OVPR and other units or programs that support human research, the HRPP emergency response committee will consider the following strategies:

-Staffing:

-- o If staff are unable to report in person, cancel any in-person work/activities, and direct staff to work remotely until the situation is resolved. - Triage work to give the highest priority to participant safety measures, deadline-driven activity and redeploy available staff to those projects. - Postponement or halt of research: - o Identification of types of studies the implementation of which should be postponed. - Identification of types of studies for which recruitment or enrollment should be halted but research activities continued on existing participants. - Identification of types of studies that can continue via alternate mechanisms, such as the use of remote study visits, conference calls, or video conferencing. - o Examples of studies that the HRPP could decide may continue or be newly implemented are those that:
+- HRPP Core Unit and Services Staffing: - If staff are unable to report in person, cancel any in-person work/activities, and direct staff to work remotely until the situation is resolved. - O Triage work to give the highest priority to participant safety measures, deadline-driven activity and redeploy available staff to those projects. - Postponement or halt of research: - o Identification of types of studies the implementation of which should be postponed. - o Identification of types of studies for which recruitment or enrollment should be halted but research activities continued on existing participants.